Dre Campbell Farm

 Lawns can dry out, and without fertilizer and sufficient moisture, the grass will quickly thin out and start to die.

-The actions of earthworms allow the soil to become more porous and moisture-retaining, assisted by the water-filled castings.
+However, the actions of earthworms allow the soil to become more porous and moisture-retaining, assisted by the water-filled castings.

 3. Organic Fertilizer